kammitama5/kammitama5.github.io/_posts/2018-6-16-Saturday-June-16th.md

   as a mentor.
 So I have all super-awesome mentors this summer! :D
 - In other news, people in Academia must *hate* me right now, because I've sort of been dropping the ball on conf PhD stuff, because I've been busy just working and coding.
 I literally got my dates in for Utah the day it was due in.
-Sorry, Mr. McCarthy! :( Then, in another *awesome* K puts her foot in her mouth movie, I called someone the wrong name in an email.
+Sorry, Mr. McCarthy! :( Then, in another *awesome* K puts her foot in her mouth move, I called someone the wrong name in an email.
 Winner winner chicken dinner on that one.
 Yikes.
 I apologized, though.
   100+ Academia.
 Fun times.
 They're probably plotting against me right now lol.
 - I've always been a bit of a weirdo, so I often have doubts that they'd accept me, even though I always have a